 Cheese of the Week: Murcia al Vino (aka Drunken Goat)

-We assure you no goats were gotten drunk in the making of this cheese; instead, it's a wheel of cheese that is intoxicated by submerging it in a bath of Mourvèdre/Monastrel wine for up to 72 hours, giving the rind a vivid purple hue.
+We assure you no goats weremade to drink wine in the making of this cheese; instead, it's a wheel of cheese that is intoxicated by submerging it in a bath of Mourvèdre/Monastrell wine for up to 72 hours, giving the rind a vivid purple hue.

 The paste remains nearly pure white and the rind absorbs a lovely violet hue.
 The paste is sweet and smooth, delicately grapey, with a gentle, pliable texture and mild fruity flavor.
 A D.O.P cheese, it pairs well with medium fruity reds.

 Mild, sweet, and fruity, it has a smooth, creamy, semi-firm texture.
 An excellent choice for goat cheese novices, as well as those who know they love the goat.